thaliagodbout/digital-media-journal/_notes/digm-journal/computational-sketching.md

 This goes back to our discussion about [[what-makes-something-interesting|what makes something interesting]].
 These most interesting pixels that Maeda talks about represent **you** in the digital space - this could be the cursor of your pointing device, or perhaps your focus indicator.
 It situates you in a digital environment, and it's your gateway to interacting with elements in this environment.

 ## Learning about 2D drawing in class
-While I've used [p5.js](https://p5js.org/) in the past (and I adore it), I'd never really used JavaScript's Canvas API directly.
+While I've used [p5.js](https://p5js.org/) in the past (and I love it), I'd never really used JavaScript's Canvas API directly.

 Following along with Graham in class (and slightly modifying his example), I made a quick sketch that creates [[pseudorandomness|random]] colourful threads when you move the cursor.
 Clicking the canvas wipes it clean.
 <p class="codepen" data-height="300" data-default-tab="js,result" data-slug-hash="ExBJXyx" data-pen-title="Untitled" data-user="thaliagodbout" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">